(90): On the Kannywood/Nollywood Dichotomy and Related Issues

-The focus of the deliberations, particularly in the post-conference side talk, was surprisingly changed from “Othering” to the existence and peculiarities of Kannywood film industry besides the “Global Nollywood”, to use Krings and Okome (2013) term.
-The distinction is, of course, arguable, but I am of the strong belief that it exists.
+The focus of the deliberations, particularly in the post-conference side talk, was surprisingly changed from “Othering” to the existence and peculiarities of Kannywood film industry besides the “Global Nollywood,” to use Krings and Okome (2013) term.
+The distinction is, of course, arguable, but I am of the firm belief that it exists.
 The regional, ethnic, linguistic and thematic differences between the two industries are too many and too glaring to be swept under the carpet.
 The Indian Bollywood, for example, too, does not represent all the country’s film industries, which are quite many and independent.
-A typical example can be cited with that record-breaking epic fantasy, Bahuali (2016&2017).
+A typical case can be cited with that record-breaking epic fantasy, Bahubali (2016&2017).
 To the surprise of many, as a film made by the south Indian company, it was not produced under the banner of the mainstream Bollywood.

 Some scholars such as Kaplan (1996:661) suggest that “A nation has to develop its own cinematography, its own film language, by relying on its own visual culture, narrative traditions, and capacity for artistic experiments”, Nigeria, much more than India, cannot achieve that because of its heterogeneity and the raging contention between its diverse ethnic groups – IPOB, Niger Delta Avengers, etc. as a few examples.
 Nollywood and Kannywood are, arguably, the two major, distinct cinemas in Nigeria.

-On the one hand, Nollywood is based in the South (mainly Lagos) and produces films with Christianity and mostly Western-influenced motifs as themes, and are largely in English, or other major Nigerian languages, except Hausa.
-On the other hand, Kannywood (named after Kano state) films are almost exclusively in Hausa; Islam is their trademark, though what they portray may not be in compliance with the religion.
+On the one hand, Nollywood is based in the South (mainly Lagos) and produces films with Christianity and mostly Western-influenced motifs as themes, and are mostly in English, or other major Nigerian languages, except Hausa.
+On the other hand, Kannywood (named after Kano state) films are almost exclusively in Hausa; Islam is their trademark, though what they portray may not comply with the religion.
 The filmmakers look up to Bollywood as role-model.
 That is why music and dance sequence is one of the prevalent signatures of their films.

 As aforesaid, Nollywood films are markedly different from Kannywood’s.
-Not only that, there has been a kind of incidental/accidental misrepresentation of the Hausa man in their films.
+Not only that, there has been an incidental/accidental misrepresentation of the Hausa man in their movies.
 Hausa people have been featured in varied roles.
 However, they are virtually consistently represented as subordinates or simpletons, and rarely as serious characters.
-A Hausa man may be a simplistic guardsman who speaks the worst broken English; or a foolish cobbler, a beggar, a corrupt politician with a bulging stomach, speaking in heavily-accented English; a randy old sugar daddy chasing female undergraduates, etc., amid an aristocratic, rich, cultured and educated world of southern people.
-Directly or indirectly, the Southerner is always the ‘Self’ - and that the northerner is the ‘Other’.
+A Hausa man may be a simplistic guardsman who speaks the worst broken English; or a foolish cobbler, a beggar, a corrupt politician with a bulging stomach, speaking in heavily-accented English; a randy old sugar daddy chasing female undergraduates, etc., amid an aristocratic, wealthy, cultured and educated world of southern people.
+Directly or indirectly, the Southerner is always the ‘Self’ - and that the northerner is the ‘Other.’